-Interactive Field Support: To support learners after training, Obsidian developed mobile job aids:
+To support learners after training, Obsidian Learning developed the following mobile job aids:

 - Interactive “Prospecting Guide” summarizing the key points of training, apps for giving quotes to customers, and videos and podcasts with tips for conducting client calls.
 For added learner engagement, the tool included social activities, such as gaming in which learners “competed” for the highest number of cold calls (for example) and were rewarded with badges.

-- Followup Training – Brief training nuggets using social media and other technology to give learners opportunities to practice key skills; for example, a text or tweet saying “Your customer has done X; what would you do?”
+- Followup Training delivered as brief microlearning modules using social media and other technology to give learners opportunities to practice key skills; for example, a text or tweet saying “Your customer has done X; what would you do?””